joelvaneenwyk/PEEL_PhysX_Edition/Docs/PEEL User Manual.md

 - Disabled: disables the raytracing test.
 - Single threaded: runs the test with a single thread.
-- Multi threaded: runs the test with 4 threads (each thread is given a quarter of the rendering window).
+- Multithreaded: runs the test with 4 threads (each thread is given a quarter of the rendering window).
 - Max dist: ray length.
 - Number of rays: size of rendering window.